 - 1. Download sort_timer.m and graph_times.m from the course web site.
-Open sort_timer.m and notice that it's incredibly similar to the Python code you had in lab 08.
-Again, You should add functions for insertion sort and modify the timing function so that it times both merge sort and insertion sort.
-Make sure you set it up so it correctly returns a list with merge sort's steps and insertion sort's steps. - 2.
+Open sort_timer.m and notice there is a function of the same name which contains some functions for doing a merge sort.
+Look beneath those functions to see some code which builds a list of random numbers (the size of the list being the parameter to sort_timer) and then merge sorts the list.
+Then note how it keeps track of the number of steps the merge sort took to sort the list.
+Your job is to add functions for insertion sort and modify the timing function so that it times both merge sort and insertion sort.
+Make sure you set it up so it correctly returns a list with merge sort's steps and insertion sort's steps.
+Hint: You probably should consider using your insert_in_order function from lab06 in insertion sort. - 2.
 Now open graph_times.m.
 Notice that it runs sort_timer with list sizes from 100 to 1000 in increments of 100 (so you'll get the amount of steps to sort lists of size 100, 200, 300, ..., 1000.)
 Modify it so that it plots the trendlines for both merge sort and insertion sort.
 Take a screenshot of the graph that gets produced and submit it with your lab.
-Hint: To get both lines to plot on the same graph, you should give the hold all instruction between the two calls to plot.
+Hint: To get both lines to plot on the same graph, you should give the ${\tt hold}$ all instruction between the two calls to ${\tt plot}.$